vipulnaik/diet-exercise-health/profile-information/health-profile.md

 ## Eye status

 * I get eye exams every 1-2 years.
 As of 2023, I get my eye exams from UC Berkeley Optometry.
-Look in the notes folder for files with `eye-exam` in them to locate information on my eye exams.
+Look in the `events/<year>` folders for files with `eye-exam` in them to locate information on my eye exams.
 The most recent one is generally the one to pay attention to.
 As of the last major edit of this document, [this](../events/2023/2023-10-04-eye-exam.md) is my most recent eye exam.

 * I have some issues with distance vision, as evinced in the eye exam results.
 Since I don't drive, and the issues haven't gotten in my